About

 Three things that no scholarship database produces:

-- School-by-school stacking analysis.
-Every target school on your list gets a stacking section showing exactly which outside scholarships will reduce institutional aid at that school and which ones add dollar-for-dollar.
+• School-by-school analysis of how awards combine.
+Every target school on your list gets a section on how awards combine showing exactly which outside scholarships will reduce institutional aid at that school and which ones add dollar-for-dollar.

-- Pursue / conditional / drop recommendations.
+• Pursue / Stack / Skip recommendations.
 Every scholarship recommendation comes with a verdict.
 Not just “here’s a list, good luck.”

-- Realistic aid range estimates per school.
-Floor, mid, and ceiling for institutional aid at each school based on published merit thresholds and stacking rules.
+• Realistic aid range estimates per school.
+Floor, mid, and ceiling for institutional aid at each school based on published merit thresholds and combining rules.
 So you know, before April, what each acceptance letter is likely to look like.

 None of this is something a database can produce because none of it is a list.
-It’s analysis.
-It requires research time and human judgment, and that’s what the $249 buys.
+It’s analysis grounded in official school policies, scholarship rules, and source-backed reasoning, and that’s what the $99buys.

 Who runs it

-MeritPlaybook is run by Paul Takisaki, the founder and creator of Ask Three AI, supported by a human analyst team that verifies every playbook before it ships.
+MeritPlaybook is run by Paul Takisaki, the founder and creator of Ask Three AI.
+The platform is fully automated end-to-end: every playbook is generated by multiple research passes that check each finding against current school policies, scholarship requirements, and published aid rules before it reaches the dossier.
 Paul’s background is 20 years at Verizon, Bellevue University, and the Harvard Program on Negotiations.
-He is an AI research specialist, not a financial aid officer, and MeritPlaybook’s positioning reflects that: we apply disciplined research methodology to a category that needs it, and we don’t claim credentials we don’t have.
+He is an AI research specialist whose work is focused on reducing hallucinations and grounding answers in source-backed reasoning, and MeritPlaybook’s methodology reflects that: we apply disciplined research to a category that needs it, and we don’t claim credentials we don’t have.

 What we don’t do

 We don’t do admissions counseling.
 We don’t write or edit college essays.
 We don’t guarantee scholarship awards.
 We don’t sell anonymous AI reports.
 We don’t work with international students.
 We don’t publish “average savings” statistics because averages lie.
 If you need any of those things, MeritPlaybook is the wrong product.
-If you need a focused merit aid strategy delivered in 72 hours, that is literally all we do.
+If you need a focused merit aid strategy delivered under 5 minutes, that is literally all we do.

 Want to see what a real playbook looks like before you buy?
 View a sample playbook, or start your student’s playbook.